 The second difference is that the connection weights for depth-wise convolution are \emph{static} and learned as model parameters, while the connection weights for local attention are \emph{dynamic} and predicted from each instance.
-Depth-wise convolution can also benefit from dynamic weight prediction, e.g., using the weight prediction scheme in SENet~\cite{hu2018squeeze} to predict the convolutional kernel weights for each instance.
+The \emph{dynamic} variants of depth-wise convolution also benefit from the dynamic weight.

 One more difference lies in window representation.
-Local attention represents the positions in a window by utilizing a~\emph{set} form with spatial-order information lost.
+Local attention represents the positions in a window by utilizing a \emph{set} form with spatial-order information lost.
 It explores the spatial-order information implicitly using the positional embedding or explicitly using the learned so-called relative positional embedding.
-Depth-wise convolution exploits a~\emph{vector} form: aggregate the representations within a local window with the weights indexed by the relative position (see Equation~\ref{eqn:depthwiseconvolution}); keep spatial correspondence between the positions for different windows, thus exploring the spatial-order information explicitly.
+Depth-wise convolution exploits a \emph{vector} form: aggregate the representations within a local window with the weights indexed by the relative position (see Equation~\ref{eqn:depthwiseconvolution}); keep spatial correspondence between the positions for different windows, thus exploring the spatial-order information explicitly.